HIGHLIGHTS OF PRESCRIBING INFORMATION

 PROTONIX Delayed-Release Tablets

-PROTONIX Delayed-Release Tablets should be swallowed whole, with or without food in the stomach.
-If patients are unable to swallow a 40 mg tablet, two 20 mg tablets may be taken.
+Swallow PROTONIX Delayed-Release Tablets whole, with or without food in the stomach.
+For patients unable to swallow a 40 mg tablet, two 20 mg tablets may be taken.
 Concomitant administration of antacids does not affect the absorption of PROTONIX Delayed-Release Tablets.

 PROTONIX For Delayed-Release Oral Suspension

-PROTONIX For Delayed-Release Oral Suspension should only be administered approximately 30 minutes prior to a meal via oral administration in apple juice or applesauce or nasogastric tube in apple juice only.
+Administer PROTONIX For Delayed-Release Oral Suspension approximately 30 minutes prior to a meal via oral administration in apple juice or applesauce or nasogastric tube in apple juice only.
 Because proper pH is necessary for stability, do not administer PROTONIX For Delayed-Release Oral Suspension in liquids other than apple juice, or foods other than applesauce.

 Do not divide the 40 mg PROTONIX For Delayed-Release Oral Suspension packet to create a 20 mg dosage for pediatric patients who are unable to take the tablet formulation.